Copenhagen Airport: History

 By 10 May 1960, when the new airport terminal (now Terminal 2) was inaugurated, the daily number of jet operations had increased to 28, and still traffic kept on growing.
 The large new airport terminal soon became too small, and in 1969 yet another huge expansion programme was launched.
 Domestic traffic was relocated to a new domestic terminal (the eastern part of Terminal 1).
 The (current) international terminal was supplemented with a new pier (C) and a separate arrivals hall (the building between Terminals 2 and 3).
 A new control tower and 3600 m of additional runways allowed take-offs and landings to take place at the same time.
 When the comprehensive expansion was completed in 1972, the number of take-offs and landings exceeded 180,000 and there were more than eight million passengers.

-Throughout the 1970s, airport traffic continued to grow, but the airport was not expanded further.
-A new large airport located at the island of Saltholm (with a connecting bridge to Denmark and Sweden) was on the drawing board.
-It would be a huge investment, and the proposal was evaluated thoroughly by many experts.
-In 1980, however, the Danish parliament instead decided to expand the capacity of Copenhagen airport to 20–22 million passengers by the year 2000.
-This solution was far cheaper than building a new airport and, because the new types of aircraft were less noisy, an airport on Saltholm did not offer a decisive environmental gain.
-In 1973, the airport handled 8 million passengers per year.
-The third (long) runway opened and the dual runway system (04L/22R-04R/22L) opened, strongly expanding the starts and landings capacity.

 The expansion of the airport began in 1982, after the necessary period of planning.
 The intention was not to build Europe's largest airport, but to build transit passengers' favourite airport.
 A stay at the airport was supposed to be an integral part of the travel experience.
 Efficiency and precision were obvious demands, but focus was also on generating an oasis where international travellers could relax: beautiful architecture, Scandinavian design, and pleasant, light, and comfortable surroundings with plenty of shops, restaurants, and other facilities providing enjoyment and pleasure.
 The new cargo terminal was built in the eastern area of the airport.